Dafluxtech/alx-higher_level_programming/0x11-python-network_1/README.md

 - You are not allowed to import packages other than requests and sys
 - You don’t need to error check arguments passed to the script (number or type)

-* test script done in the sandbox provided, using the web server running on port 5000

 	guillaume@ubuntu:~/0x11$ ./6-post_email.py http://0.0.0.0:5000/post_email hr@holbertonschool.com
 	Your email is: hr@holbertonschool.com